 PMR can be very hard to diagnose since there is no definitive test.
 Some patients may have normal or only slightly high results on one or both tests.
 Doctors may look at many other tests and symptoms when making their diagnosis.

-An x ray, MRI, or CT scan won't show PMR, but they may show inflammation that might indicate PMR2 but there are other, more accurate tests of checking for inflammation.
+An x-ray, MRI, or CT scan won't show PMR, but they may show inflammation that might indicate PMR2, but there are other, more accurate tests for checking for inflammation.

 Everyone experiences PMR symptoms differently, but for me...

 - Sleeping is difficult.
 I can't get comfortable, can't roll around, and can't move the blankets.
 I feel trapped lying there on my back with my arms at my side.
 I wake up often sweating.